Bigfoot Evidence – Experts Claim Proof Of Its Existence

 However, it’s important to note that sightings and reports are not limited to Washington state alone.
 Similar encounters have been reported in various regions across

 North America, including California, Oregon, Florida, Ohio, and Texas.
-The legend transcends geographical boundaries and continues to captivate the imagination of people throughout the continent.
+The legend transcends geographical boundaries and continues to captivate people’s imaginations throughout the continent.
 (12)

-Does Canada Have More Bigfoot Sightings Than The U.S.?
+Does Canada Have More Sightings Than The U.S.?

 In terms of sheer numbers, the United States tends to have more reported Bigfoot sightings than Canada.
 This could be attributed to several factors, including differences in population density, geographical features, and cultural perceptions of the phenomenon.